NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/MSU-HPC_user_guide.rst

 Implementation of Open OnDemand includes a Jupyter Notebook interactive server application under the :menuselection:`Interactive Apps`` dropdown menu.
-When you select the jupyter notebook application, on the next page you can enter in slurm job parameters then launch the server application on one of the Orion nodes as a job.
+When you select the jupyter notebook application, on the next page you can enter in Slurm job parameters then launch the server application on one of the Orion nodes as a job.